I want to help people in my community

-Arm In Arm’s pantries served over 19,000 families in 2015.
+Arm In Arm’s pantries served served visitors more than 21,000 times in 2016.
 We welcome individuals and groups of up to 10 volunteers to join us in this work at our Trenton pantry locations.

 Pantry volunteers may act as personal shoppers, unload and shelve donations, package groceries for our home food delivery program, or deliver groceries to our homebound and elderly neighbors.